 My six-year-old daughter’s behavior has been off the rails lately.
 Emotions too big for someone her size.
 An attitude and tone of voice too ugly for someone so beautiful.

-One of the goals we have as parents is to change the wrong beliefs our children have in their hearts.
+One of the goals we have as parents is helping our children to replace the wrong beliefs they have in their hearts.
 These beliefs create tension in family and sibling relationships.

 It’s amazing how many areas of a child’s thinking can be corrected by looking at God’s Word.
-Kids may learn and become inspired by reading other books or hearing a story on tv or on the Internet, but the Bible has the unusual power to change the human heart.
+Kids may become inspired through reading other books or hearing a story on tv and social media, but the Bible has the unusual power to change the human heart.

 If God’s Word is our standard for living, then we should use it in the correction of our children!
 2 Timothy 3:16 says, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.”